FraserThompson/dunedinsound.com/src/content/page/info/index.md

 - They're not indexed by Google or other search engines
 - Finding anything is a chore because they're more interested in making money off you than helping you find what you want
-- For photos specifically, the image compression can be very aggressive and makes photos look bad
+- The image and video compression can be very aggressive and makes media look bad

 "Anything you put online is there forever" is a common misconception - if you're posting content on someone elses platform there's no gaurantee it will be there tomorrow.
-Trusting an advertising and attention driven for-profit entity with the important task of preserving history and culture is unwise.
+Trusting a for-profit entity who primarily trades in attention with the important task of preserving history and culture is unwise.

-dunedinsound.com is a permanent archive, artists/fans will be able to access it decades from now, and it should be pretty easy to use and find what they're after.
+dunedinsound.com is a permanent archive, artists/fans will be able to access it decades from now, and it should be pretty easy to find what they're after.

 ## What equipment do you use?

 In case you're curious.

 - Custom binaural headset: Two electret microphones, modified to withstand higher volumes without distorting, shoved into a pair of earplugs, and wired up to a battery box.
 They go in my ears and record sound with the added benefit of protecting my hearing somewhat.
 This is how I get decent sounding recordings without setting anything up or talking to the sound person.
 - Panasonic S5 camera with an assortment of pocketable lenses, often vintage M42 mount lenses (Asahi Pentax 50mm 1.4 is my favourite).
+(I wrote a blog post about this camera [here](/blog/micro_four_thirds_vs_full_frame_bigger_more_expensive_but_is_it_better))
 - Panasonic GX850 or Panasonic G85 as a b-cam for multi-angle video.
 - Roland R-05 portable recorder.
 Built in mics are okay as a backup.